Conchita Wurst

-Two years later, Neuwirth was selected to represent Austria as Conchita at the Eurovision Song Contest 2014.
-Conchita's performance received the most points and resulted in her winning the contest.
-It brought international attention to Conchita and established Neuwirth as a gay icon, resulting in invitations to perform at various pride parades, the European Parliament, and the United Nations Office in Vienna.
+Two years later, Neuwirth was internally selected to represent Austria as Conchita at the Eurovision Song Contest 2014.
+His win brought him international attention and established him as a gay icon, resulting in invitations to perform at various pride parades, the European Parliament, and the United Nations Office in Vienna.

 Early life

 Thomas Neuwirth was born on 6 November 1988 in Gmunden and raised in the small town of Bad Mitterndorf, in the Styrian countryside in Austria.
 He has stated that the mountainous area was a wonderful place to grow up, but that he faced prejudice for being gay: "Being a teenager, a gay teenager, in such a small village is not that much fun.
 I am part of the gay community and most gays have a similar story to mine."

 From an early age he recognised that he was different from other children, initially believing that this was because there was "something wrong" with him.
 He occasionally wore a skirt to kindergarten and then school, although subsequently felt that he could only be happy doing so in the attic of his home.
 Aged 14, Neuwirth moved to Graz to attend school, with a focus on fashion.
 His fashion icon was Victoria Beckham.